-In 2010, the American Association of Poison Control Centers reported 4282 toxic exposures to carbamazepine .
-Of these, 2248 were reportedly isolated ingestions.
-Among the 1489 patients who sought treatment, there was one death and 538 patients who experienced moderate or major toxicity .
+In 2014, the American Association of Poison Control Centers reported 3734 toxic exposures to carbamazepine .
+Of these, 1880 were isolated ingestions.
+There were no deaths, and 62 patients experienced major toxicity, defined as life-threatening or resulting in significant disability .

 The toxicology, diagnosis, and management of acute carbamazepine poisoning are discussed here.
 The clinical use of carbamazepine and chronic complications related to its use are reviewed separately.
-(See "Overview of the management of epilepsy in adults" and "Seizures and epilepsy in children: Initial treatment and monitoring" and "Antiepileptic drugs: Mechanism of action, pharmacology, and adverse effects".)
+(See "Overview of the management of epilepsy in adults" and "Seizures and epilepsy in children: Initial treatment and monitoring" and "Antiseizure drugs: Mechanism of action, pharmacology, and adverse effects".)

 PHARMACOLOGY AND CELLULAR TOXICOLOGY